paprikka/sonnet.io/src/site/posts/use-rainbow/index.md

 Hi there!
 It's been a long time, I know.
 I took a break from work and started working on some small, personal projects (toys).

-One of those small projects is [potato.horse](https://potato.horse) where I keep all of my doodles, short visual stories and jokes.
+One of those small projects is [potato.horse](https://potato.horse) where I keep all of my doodles, visual short stories and jokes.
 Check it out!

 However, this post is not about my break from work, other experiments, or the site itself.
-People seem to like one particular technique I used in the design, notably, the backround effect applied when the user scrolls, browses the content:
+People seem to like one particular technique I used in the design, notably, the backround effect applied when the user browses the content:

 <video src='/images/use-rainbow/use-rainbow-scroll-animation.mp4' muted autoplay loop controls></video>